DawsonJay/data-core-system/README.md

 - **Time Verification:** Always verify correct time before recording
 - **No Regional Time:** Avoid local time zones that can change with VPNs
 - **Consistent Format:** Use ISO 8601 format for all timestamps

+### User Interface Time Display
+- **Dual-Time Display:** All user-facing time displays should show local time with GMT reference
+- **Format Standards:** Use "20:09 (GMT: 19:09)" or "20:35:57 (local) / 19:35:57 GMT" formats
+- **Data vs Display:** Store in GMT, display in local time for better user experience
+- **Consistency:** All processes must follow dual-time display standards for user feedback

 ## Documentation Principles
 - **No duplication between READMEs** - information exists in exactly one place